-- Review and approval of bonus and equity compensation goals and objectives; - Evaluation of performance in light of these goals and objectives; and - Evaluation of the competitiveness of each NEO's total compensation package.
+- Review and approval of bonus and equity compensation goals and objectives; - · Evaluation of performance in light of these goals and objectives; and - · Evaluation of the competitiveness of each NEO's total compensation package.

-The Committee also supports the Board's role in overseeing the risks facing the Company, as described in more detail above under "Committee Membership and Meetings - Board Oversight of Risk."
+The Committee also supports the Board's role in overseeing the risks facing the Company, as described in more detail above under "Board Oversight of Risk."

-The Committee is supported in its work by our Chief Executive Officer, our Chief Human Resources Officer, our General Counsel and the Committee's independent compensation consultant, as described below.
+The Committee is supported in its work by our Chief Executive Officer, our Chief Human Resources Officer, our General Counsel and the Committee's independent consultant, as described below.